 Astrological note: A dream of independent renovation often comes during harmonious transits of Mars through your 4th or 10th house, during its conjunction with Saturn, and in periods of the Sun in Capricorn or Aries.
 Aries, Capricorns, and Leos recognize this dream with particular accuracy.
 If Mars is now touching your Saturn — the Warrior picks up the tool, and the dream conveys this through work in which your hands noticeably change reality.

-If the space is bright — you have a real result of inner work; it’s worth protecting from quick devaluation.
-If someone congratulates you — in reality there are witnesses of your work; it’s worth thanking and acknowledging their participation.
-If for the first time you live “in a new way” — this is a real crossing; it’s worth giving yourself time to live through, not rushing to “master quickly.”
-If you feel pride — this is a deserved feeling; it’s worth not muffling with “come on, nothing special,” but feeling it at full height.
-When the work is done long enough that the rooms forget the labor, the dream offers a new house in a dream.
+If, for the first time, you live in a new way, this is a real crossing.
+Give yourself time to live through it; do not rush to “master it quickly.”
+If you feel pride, this is a deserved feeling.
+Do not muffle it with “come on, nothing special”; feel it at full height.
+When the work has gone on long enough that the rooms have forgotten the labor, the dream offers a new house in a dream.

 Ask yourself: “Which of my inner ‘rebuildings’ have I truly finished now — and do I allow myself to live in the new space, or am I already planning the next renovation, not even resting after this one?”

-Today, in one sphere where real changes have happened, make one gesture of “I am in the new”: arrange the space a little for yourself, introduce a new habit into the renewed life, acknowledge in conversation “I now live differently.”
-The Healer recognizes such gestures as respect for completion, and in the dreams that follow gives you fresh interiors in which you are truly at home more often.
+Today, in one sphere where real changes have happened, make one gesture of “I am in the new”: arrange the space a little for yourself, introduce a new habit into the renewed life, acknowledge in a conversation that “I now live differently.”
+The Healer recognizes such gestures as respect for completion, and in the dreams that follow more often gives you fresh interiors in which you are truly at home.

 Astrological note: A dream of a finished renovation often comes during harmonious transits of Jupiter through your 4th or 2nd house, during its conjunction with Saturn, and in periods when Pluto emerges from a long transit through your personal houses.
 Sagittarians, Capricorns, and Taureans recognize this dream with particular accuracy.
 If Jupiter is now touching your Saturn — the Healer accepts the result, and the dream conveys this through a space in which old heavy work has turned into a light present.